Acizza/bcnotif/README.md

 # bcnotif

 The purpose of this program is to find audio feeds on Broadcastify that suddenly jump in listeners (or have an alert) and display a desktop notification for them, as a sudden jump in listeners usually means that some kind of event or emergency is happening.
-Since some people tune into feeds as soon as they hear multiple sirens, you can usually get notified of big incidents faster than you would following the news.
+Since some people tune into feeds as soon as they see / hear an incident occuring, you can usually get notified of large incidents (such as mass shootings) faster than you would following the news.

 # Usage
 This program runs in the background and uses a default configuration that should be suitable for most uses, so it can be launched directly without having to configure anything.